lsst-sqre/sqr-016/index.rst

 Get codekit installed
 ^^^^^^^^^^^^^^^^^^^^^

 If you are working interactively you want to set the environment variable DM_SQUARE_DEBUG to 1 as it gives more insight on what is going on with the Github REST API calls.

+Github teams
+^^^^^^^^^^^^

+There are three "special" teams in the LSST Github org

+These are:

+Data Management
+DM Externals
+DM Auxilliaries
+These are used in the release process in the following way:

+Data Management repos that are a dependency of lsst_distrib are tagged with the bare release version, eg. '14.0' 'DM Externals' that are a dependency of lsst_distrib are tagged with 'v14.0' (so that eups does not show it and confuse people who want the upstream semantic versioning to show up)
+'DM Auxilliaries' are repos that we want to snapshot as part of a relase (eg sdss_demo) but are not an eups dependancy of lsst_distrib

 Release the demo
 ^^^^^^^^^^^^^^^^